elliot-huffman/elliot-huffman/README.md

 # Hi there, I'm Elliot Huffman 👋

 I'm a world class, bleeding edge, security architect and automation engineer for computer systems.
-I used to be a Microsoft engineer and now run my own security company: `Moot, Inc.`.
+I used to be a `Microsoft` engineer, co-founded my own security company: `Moot, Inc.` and sold it to `SHI International`, where I now work happily.
 I have vast enterprise and government experience.
 I used to be the lead author of Azure Security Best Practices while at Microsoft.

 ## 🏆 My achievements